 How the TMJ Works

-The temporomandibular joint can move side to side, as well as backward and forward, making it one of the most complex joints in your body.
-Connecting your lower jaw to the temporal bones at the side of your head, according to the Merck Manual, the joint allows you the range of motion needed to speak, yawn and chew food.
+The temporomandibular joint can move side to side, as well as backwards and forward, making it one of the most complex joints in your body.
+Connecting your lower jaw to the temporal bones at the side of your head, the joint allows you the range of motion needed to speak, yawn and chew food.
 Facial muscles attached to this joint control these movements, while a soft cartilage disc within the joint socket absorbs massive amounts of pressure so no single motion does any damage.

 What Causes TMD